nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 Exercise 6: Simple starting point
 ============================================
-If SecOps doesn't have time to specify a standard WAF policy, a good way is to use ``balanced_default`` - a pre-defined WAF policy - in Monitoring mode.
+If SecOps doesn't have time to specify a standard WAF policy, a good way is to

+    1. use the pre-defined ``balanced_default`` WAF policy in Monitoring mode,
-During QA tests and then in Production, DevOps disable matched Signatures to prevent False Positives.
+    2. disable matched Signatures to prevent False Positives during QA tests and then in Production,
-After few weeks in Production, DevOps set policy in Blocking mode.
+    3. enable policy in Blocking mode after few weeks in Production
+    4. disable matched Signatures in case of complain from legitimate user

 - In NGINX Controller, login as DevOps owner of your site